 This page lists the various institutional responses to the COVID-19 crisis.
-The ISC encourages its members and the policy-making community to collaborate and share best practices, using the full resources available to the international science community through its scientific unions, academies, research councils, networks and initiatives.
-For a full list of ISC members, click here.
+The ISC encourages its Members and the policy-making community to collaborate and share best practices, using the full resources available to the international science community through its scientific unions, academies, research councils, networks and initiatives.
+View the full list of ISC Members.
 To submit your initiative, please fill out the form below.

-Initiatives are listed by Member Organization, Member Union or Association, Affiliated Programmes and initiatives from UN, intergovernmental and international science and research bodies.
+Initiatives are listed by types of Members (Category 1, 2 and 3) and initiatives from UN, intergovernmental and international science and research bodies.